 Assessing if the driver has signs of alcoholism or drug abuse during the physical exam such as tremors, needle track marks, or multiple skin eruptions

-Record

 About 49 CFR 382.
 Alcohol and Drug Rules

 The purpose of this part is to establish programs designed to help prevent crashes and injuries resulting from the misuse of alcohol or use of controlled substances by drivers of commercial motor vehicles (CMVs).